• Ntc

 tiktok ban nepal

 In the meantime, Communication Minister Ms. Sharma had said that the implementation of the ban might take some time depending on the technical feasibility.
 However, she shared that the decision was to “immediately” ban the app.
-“Technically, it will take some time to implement the decision to ban TikTok, but it has been decided to block it “the soonest as possible,” Ms. Sharma said.
+“Technically, it will take some time to implement the decision to ban TikTok, but it has been decided to block it “as soon as possible,” Ms. Sharma said.
 Now, as you see in the above images, the TikTok ban in Nepal has already been implemented partially from around 8:00 PM on Monday, November 13, and might come into full effect very soon.

 Do read: OAG Directs Nepal Government To Regulate Social Media And OTTs